ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/migration/_index.md

 minutes_to_complete: 30

-who_is_this_for: This is an advanced topic for embedded software developers looking at migrating containerized workload to aarch64.
+who_is_this_for: This is an advanced topic for embedded software developers looking at migrating Linux workloads to aarch64.

 learning_objectives:
     - Software migration methodology